Before you start animating it will be helpful to learn the various ways you can preview your animations while you work.

 It can be equally compared to both a timeline in a typical video editing application, and a layers panel in a typical graphic design application, above the layer names:

-As the animation plays you will see a purple vertical line moving from right to left:
+As the animation plays you will see a purple vertical line moving from left to right:

 This purple line is referred to as the playhead, which also indicates how many seconds into the animation you are.
 You will see the time signature in a small flag at the top of the playhead, updating as it moves along.